ezsystems/commerce-documentation/docs/guide/configuration/set_up_a_new_language.md

 !!! note

-    If a new SiteAccess is introduced it is important to add a new Policy for the anonymous user Role.
+    If you introduce a new SiteAccess, it is important that you add a new Policy for the anonymous User Role

     Allow login for the new SiteAccess: